 And his in-game decision making has really been the team’s undoing this season.
 His use of timeouts late in games seem to come during curious downs and distances, although that’s not a huge deal.
 What is, though, is punting the ball on fourth-and-two in an opponent’s territory — something McCarthy elected to do on Sunday, as well as in their previous game (a loss to the Seahawks).
 It’s rare that McCarthy catches an opposing team by surprise, and the offense just doesn’t have the wrinkles it used to.
 As a result, big plays — something we’ve become used to seeing during Rodgers’ career — are lacking.

 Green Bay needs more of a players’ coach.
 McCarthy’s odd “punishments” to discipline his team are just plain weird.
 Check out what he once did to the Packers in a past year, in hopes of getting them to win a road game.
 Are old, smelly hotels really the key to success?
 Or is proper rest and getting one’s body right to play in a football game?
 We favor the latter.

 The Packers still have a 3 percent chance of making the playoffs, so it’s unlikely that they’ll fire McCarthy this week, especially with an extremely winnable game against the Cardinals on deck.
-The Packers will likely be double-digit favorites in that game (which you can get betting advice for here), and they should be able to beat Josh Rosen and Co. at Lambeau Field fairly easily.

 As for McCarthy, his time with the Packers is running thin.
 The Packers fell to 0-6 on the road this season on Sunday, so don’t be surprised to see him out some time around Black Monday — possibly even on that very day.